 Tool Policy

-Use [agents.<id>.tools] for two separate concerns:
+Use the tools field for two separate concerns:

 - Worker-side tool visibility: